Committees

 Finance and Audit Committee charter PDF Icon

-The Finance and Audit Committee assists the Board of Directors in monitoring and oversight of the financial affairs of the association, its subsidiaries, and the OMA employees’ pension plans.
+The Finance and Audit Committee (FAC) assists the board of directors in monitoring and oversight of the financial affairs of the association, its subsidiaries, and the OMA employees’ pension plans.
 It also ensures compliance with all applicable laws and regulatory requirements relating to financial reporting and disclosures.
 Areas of oversight include:

 • Financial planning, reporting and internal control